skip to Main Content

 Sometimes they do so to companies that have advertised a vacancy, and other times they just directly approach companies that they desire to work or partner with.

 Highly paid writers do the same.
 They take charge of their writing and approach clients and brands directly, expressing exactly what they can do for them.
+You can apply for writing jobs in companies that have already stated that they need writers.
+I call this warm-pitching.

 You can also directly pitch to companies that have not stated that, but you believe they will need and can afford your services.
 That’s cold pitching.
 Bamidele has an excellent guide on that right here.